-An Ultimate Guide To Cairo’s Cave Church
+An Ultimate Guide To Cave Church (By A Local)

 Photo: Sherif Louis Kamel, CC BY-SA 4.0, via Wikimedia Commons

-Also known as The Monastery of St. Simon the Tanner, the church was established in 1975 when the Zabaleen (waste collectors) began to settle more permanently in Mokattam.
+Also known as The Monastery of St. Simon the Tanner, the church was established in 1975 when the Zabaleen (waste collectors) began to settle permanently in Mokattam.

 It’s named after the Coptic saint who lived in 10th-century Egypt and reportedly moved Mokattam Mountain miraculously with his faith.